SheryllD/Project_SQL_Database/readme.md

 Clearly listed challenges or user pain points being addressed.

 ### Hypotheses and Research Questions
-Concise hypotheses tied to your problem statements.
-Followed by the research questions you aim to answer with data.
+Concise hypotheses tied to our problem statements.
+Followed by the research questions we aim to answer with data.

 ---